 - Follow the next steps in the progisp software menu to install the new firmware to your printer.

-Now your BLTouch is fully installed.
 All that is left to do is reconnect the mainboard cover and calibrate your BLTouch.

 Calibrating your BLTouch and Ender 3 Z-Offset